sisoje/viewmodelify-swift/README.md

 Why do we have business-logic inside the View?
 Hey Apple what is this really a View?
 So confusing...

 # Learning the Model
-At least it works.
-You can see the view stack of integer-views on the screen and the code is clean.
+Int value as a view really works.
+You can see the stack of integer-views on the screen and the code is clean.
 Uncle Bob would not agree, but its clean:
 ```
 struct ContentView: View {
     var body: some View {